mikgje/ttk4145/project/README.md

 When the elevator receives a new request order it will notify the controller.
 The controller will then *augment* the status of the elevator, by adding the request order to its status message (as if it was part of the elevator queue).
 This is used to reduce the number of message types, but the elevator is not adding this order to its queue yet.
 The master will then receive status messages from all controllers and create an overview of all active hall calls on the system.
 This is passed on to an assigner function, which reassigns all orders.
 It will then output an orderline containing all the orders and broadcast this to the network.
 Each controller will then extract its orderline (based on controller ID) and send these orders to its elevator to be added to the queue.

 Looking at the network module, we see that there are two packages.
 When the controller is in any other mode than primary, it will be running the network_slave functionality.
 This allows the controller to send satus messages to the network, and receive orderlines.
-When the controller is in the primary mode, however, it has the added funcitonality of compiling the status messages and using the hall call assigner to create the orderline message and sending it to the network.
+When the controller is in the primary mode, however, it will also compile the status messages from each elevator (which contains the request orders) and send this to the assigner.
+The assigner will return the service orders to be distributed through the master to the rest of the network.
+The master will run both network_master and network_slave, since its corresponding elevator should also receive orders.